-In 2018, the Sounds & Sights Festival featured several renowned pavement artists from across the United States.
-We were pleased to have the opportunity to showcase these artists and their talents, with our thanks to our sponsorships and grants from:
+In 2019, the Sounds & Sights Festival will feature several renowned pavement artists from across the region.
+We were pleased to have the opportunity to showcase these artists and their talents, with our thanks to our sponsorships.

 Dave & Shelley Brenner

 Shelley Brenner discovered street painting several years ago through a local chalk art competition in her hometown of Chelsea, Michigan.
 Since that time she has participated in a variety of chalk events throughout the Midwest and has enjoyed sharing her love of chalk art as a featured artist.
 A lifelong artist, Shelley began her higher education with a fine arts scholarship at Wayne State University in Detroit, MI.
 Today she works as a Certified Registered Nurse Anesthetist in Lansing, MI.

 Born and raised in the Land of the Midnight Sun, Dave Brenner hails from Fairbanks, Alaska and currently resides with his chalk artist wife, Shelley Brenner, in Chelsea Michigan.
 He holds a BFA with a concentration in painting and a BA in theater from the University of Alaska – Fairbanks.
 He is now the Creative Director at the University of Michigan School of Natural Resources and Environment.
 His fine art and photography has been featured at multiple venues throughout Alaska and the Midwest.
 Dave discovered that his dual passions for painting and acting translated seamlessly into street painting.
 He loves to bring images to life in large scale while engaging with interested passersby.